i05nagai/memorandum/language/english_speaking.md

     * well, the tickets are supposedly in the mail
     * and what might be the underlying significance of these supposedly random acts of violence?
     * according to what someone told you, or according to what is believed by many people to be true
+    * used when saying what many people say or believe is true, esp. when you disagree with them
+        * How could a supposedly intelligent person be so stupid?
+        * Anne is coming for a visit in March, supposedly.
 * flick
     * quick movement
         * a sudden, quick movement